Guest post by CJ .M. Swaby

 Third Line of Defence

 Adaptive Immunity – Provides a specific, tailored response.
-Stores a strategic plan to battle pathogen should it arise again.
+Stores a strategic plan to battle pathogens should it arise again.

 First Line of Defence – Skin and Mucous Membrane

-Antigens often first make contact through this first line of defence, triggering a network of immune cells and signalling molecules to interact and launch an attack.
+Antigens often first make contact through this first line of defense, triggering a network of immune cells and signaling molecules to interact and launch an attack.